-Doane University in collaboration with Crete Public Schools, ESU 6 and 5 received a grant to support future teachers and educators.
-The EPiC Grant is designed for high school students to begin earning college credit towards their bachelor’s degree in Early or Secondary Education and lessen the overall time to earn your degree.
-The grant covers the tuition for all 5 courses within the Educator’s EPiC Pathway.
-Any high school student may enroll in the EPiC pathway, but to receive the tuition waiver you must attend a participating school district*.
+Doane University has developed a pathway to support future teachers and educators.
+The Education pathway is designed for high school students to begin earning college credit towards their bachelor’s degree in Early or Secondary Education and lessen the overall time to earn your degree.
+Students at any public or private Nebraska high school or homeschool student may participate in the Education pathway.

-Along with the EPiC courses, Doane encourages students to complete the recommended dual-credit courses within the Doane Core.
-Upon completion of the EPiC courses and dual-credit Doane Core you would have sophomore standing at Doane University, reducing your overall time and cost to getting you into the classroom.
+Along with the Education courses, Doane encourages students to complete the recommended dual-credit courses within the Doane Core.
+Upon completion of the Education courses and dual-credit Doane Core you would have sophomore standing at Doane University, reducing your overall time and cost to getting you into the classroom.

 Course Information